tariqsaidofficial/nfcManager/PRIVACY_POLICY.md

-# Privacy Policy for NFC Manager
+# Privacy Policy

-**Effective Date:** September 7, 2025
+**Effective Date**: September 6, 2025
-**Last Updated:** September 7, 2025
+**Last Updated**: September 6, 2025

-## Overview
+## 🛡️ Our Commitment to Privacy

-NFC Manager ("we," "our," or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect information when you use our NFC Manager mobile application (the "App").
+At NFC Manager, your privacy is our top priority.
+This Privacy Policy explains how we collect, use, and protect your information when you use our application.
+We believe in complete transparency and user control over personal data.

 ## Information We Collect